What is “Work to Residence”?

 Not every job leads to residence.

 Some roles allow you to work in New Zealand temporarily but do not create a clear pathway to residency.
 Salary thresholds, job classifications, and employer accreditation all matter.
+Your employment must be genuine and meet all eligibility criteria, including holding a valid visa at all times.
+You must also meet health and character requirements as part of the application process.
+Only work experience gained in New Zealand in eligible roles counts towards residence, and some positions require registration of qualifications or professional membership.

 Also, immigration policy can change.
 What qualifies today may be updated next year.